iDkKeVvV/SeleniumProjects/README.md

-#Composition of the various elements of my WebScraping Efforts
+#Composition of the various elements of my web scraping efforts